iKostanOrg/codewars/kyu_7/jaden_casing_strings/README.md

 ## Example

-Not Jaden-Cased: "How can mirrors be real if our eyes aren't real".
+Not Jaden-Cased: "How can mirrors be real if our eyes aren't real"
-Jaden-Cased: "How Can Mirrors Be Real If Our Eyes Aren't Real".
+Jaden-Cased: "How Can Mirrors Be Real If Our Eyes Aren't Real"

 [Source](https://www.codewars.com/kata/5390bac347d09b7da40006f6)